PrincetonUniversity/a100_workshop/02_adroit_gpu_nodes/README.md

   1:  20  10
 ```

 We see that there are two NUMA domains.
-The matrix at the bottom of the output shows the penalty for accessing different domains.
+The matrix at the bottom of the output shows the penalty for accessing one domain from another.

 ### Theoretical Performance of adroit-h11g2